If you are not sure whether or not to buy a foam roller then read on! Here we explain all you need to know.

 A foam roller is a cylindrical section of firm foam.
 However, the specific material used impacts product density and firmness.
 How to choose between the different products available on the market is explained in greater detail below.

-For instance, tension and dehydration of the fascia causes a faster onset of fatigue during physical exertion.
+For instance, tension and dehydration of the fascia cause a faster onset of fatigue during physical exertion.
 It may also affect movement control negatively.

 How does a foam roller work?